byu-transpolab/ceen565/docs/01-intro.md

 1. With the highway network layer in the demonstration model, create maps
 showing: link functional type; link free flow speed; and link hourly capacity.
 Compare your maps with aerial imagery from Google Maps or OpenStreetMap.
-Identify the major freeways and principal arterials in the model region. *Note*: you will need to run the demonstration model through the network setup step to calculate the capacities and append them to the link.
+Identify the major freeways and principal arterials in the model region.

 1. Find the shortest free-flow speed path along the network between two zones.
 Find the shortest distance path between the same two zones.
 Are the paths the